katxeus/civic-participation-network/README.md

 ## Decentralized Unions
 Specialized niche and focused participation and engagements as a way to group and separate participation and engagements

+## Protocol for Civic Participation Networking
+The Authentication Transfer Protocol as a federated social network.
+It integrates ideas from the latest decentralized technologies